Cosmic-time quantum mechanics and the passage-of-time problem: Passage of time as a physical problem

 A very preliminary analysis of such a dynamics for $n=1+1$ can be found in \cite{MCAP}.
 A disadvantage of the approach from \cite{MCAP} was that it crucially depended on properties of $(1+1)$-dimensional Minkowski space, treated as a toy model.
 The new formalism is independent of the dimension of the background space.

 In Sec.~\ref{Sec int1} we begin discussion of matter fields and justify the form of the total Schr\"odinger-picture Hamiltonian.
 In particular, we point out that what we regard as matter-field total Hamiltonian in our present-day universe is essentially an interaction Hamiltonian.
 In Sec.~\ref{Sec int2} we discuss the link between the {\it averaged-over-reservoir\/} interaction Hamiltonian and the resulting effective geometry of the universe.
 The geometry depends on the initial condition for $\Psi_\tau(x)$ and is encoded in the structure of spinor covariant derivative.
 We argue in Sec.~\ref{Sec int3} that the most natural choice of the derivative is the one with non-vanishing torsion.
 We compare our construction with the classic results of Penrose on torsion and complex conformal transformations.
 As a by product we arrive at a connection that leads to a new perspective on the old problem of conformal invariance of massive fields.
+These ideas are explicitly checked on the example of the Dirac equation in Sec.~\ref{Sec int4}.

 In Section~\ref{Sec 1+1} we conclude the paper by a simple toy-model analysis performed in $1+1$ dimensions.
 All the essential elements of the construction can be followed once again step by step.

 The last Section summarizes our assumptions and intuitions, both physical and mathematical, and outlines possibilities of further generalizations of the formalism.